TheRhysFoster/Healthcare-Management-Database/README.md

 This function causes specific types of information to be inserted into the `staff_performance` entity depending on which table it is triggered by.
 The two tables that are able to trigger it are `shift` and `feedback`.

 Similar to the previous function, a conditional IF statement is used to determine which table caused the trigger.
-From here, more IF statements are used against some data from the table causing the trigger so that either "Positive" or "Negative" records are inserted correctly.
+From here, more IF statements are used on the table data so that either "Positive" or "Negative" records are inserted relating to staff punctuality or patient feedback.

 In terms of the `shift` table, attributes such as `shift_start`, `shift_end`, `clocked_in` and `clocked_out` are used to calculate whether a staff member was late, early or stayed for extra time after their shift.
 The specific amount of time a staff member was late, early or overstayed by is also calculated for the record.